scala-native/scala-native/docs/lib/javalib.rst

 classfiles and jars.
 For that reason, were getResources() URI methods implemented, a new URI format using a seperate FileSystem would have to be added (f.e. instead of obtaining jar:file:path.ext you would obtain embedded:path.ext).
-As this still would provide a meaningful differentiation between JVM's javalib API, and Scala Native's reimplementation, this remains not implemented for now.
+As this still would provide a meaningful inconsistency between JVM's javalib API and Scala Native's reimplementation, this remains not implemented for now.
 The added getClass().getResourceAsInputStream() however is able to be consistent between the platforms.